MicrosoftDocs/edge-developer/microsoft-edge/progressive-web-apps-chromium/get-started.md

 ### Step 3 - Add a Service Worker

-Service workers are the key technology behind PWAs, enabling scenarios like offline support, advanced caching, and running background tasks previously limited to native apps.
+Service workers are the key technology behind PWAs, enabling scenarios that were previously limited to native apps, such as offline support, advanced caching, and running background tasks.

 Service workers are background tasks that intercept network requests from your web app.
 Service workers attempt to complete tasks, even when your PWA is not running.
-Tasks include the following actions.
+Tasks include:

-*   Serving requested resources from a cache
+*   Serving requested resources from a cache.
-*   Sending push notifications
+*   Sending push notifications.
-*   Running background fetch tasks
+*   Running background fetch tasks.
-*   Badging icons
+*   Badging icons.
-*   and more

 Service workers are defined in a special JavaScript file.
 For more information, navigate to [Using Service Workers][MDNUsingServiceWorkers] and [Service Worker API][MDNServiceWorkerApi].

-To build a service worker in your project, use the **Cache-first network** service worker recipe.
+To build a service worker in your project, use the **Cache-first network** service worker recipe from PWA Builder, as follows.

 1. Copy the source files [pwabuilder-sw-register.js][PwaBuilderServiceWorkerRegisterJS] and [pwabuilder-sw.js][PwaBuilderServiceWorkerJS] to the `public` folder in your web app project.